ArnaudKOPP/TransCellAssay/README.md

 * Machine Learning like clustering or classification of hit
 * Bayesian Inference (FDR...)
 * PP-interaction
-* -Omics data interaction like RNA-seq from multiple cell lines
+* RNA-seq data from multiple cell lines
 * Dose Response Analysis
 * Phenotypic Response
-* KEGG, STRING, Panther, Biogrid, ...
 * A lot more graphics (Screen hit map, ...)
-* Rejecting Plate by Z-score
-* Make a docker image for easy sharing !!